PDF417/pdf417-android/DriversLicenseKeys.md

  referred to as a double or triple.
 	- X = Combined Tank/HAZ-MAT - This endorsement may be issued to any driver who qualifies for both the N and H endorsements.
-- `USDLScanData.kStandardRestrictionCode` - Standard restriction code(s) for cardholder.
+- `USDLScanResult.kStandardRestrictionCode` - Standard restriction code(s) for cardholder.
 This data element is a placeholder for future efforts to standardize restriction codes.
  	- Optional on all standard barcode versions.
 Not defined on Compact encoding, which has no compatible field.
  	- B = Corrective Lenses